Maksat-Rsymbetov/go-backend/README.md

 ## Go progress report no:6

-Added login, and everything else neeeded for mideterm
+Added login, and everything else needed for midterm

 ## Go progress report no:7